-City staff performed traffic modeling for the SEPG and, based on the modeling results, recommended that only a segment from the Indian River Road to Holland Rd be retained (Map 6).
+City staff performed traffic modeling for the SEPG and based on the modeling results, recommended that only a segment from the Indian River Road to Holland Rd be retained (Map 4).

-For transportation purposes, the city would retain right-of-way from Holland Rd to Indian River Rd.
-Transportation network has been improved in this area so a two-lane road segment will be adequate.
-Future uses for the SEPG corridor would include:
+Due to transportation purposes, it is important for the city to retain right-of-way from Holland Rd to Indian River Rd (IRR).
+The transportation network has been improved to expand the future roadways.
+Future uses for the SEPG corridor (Holland Rd to Indian River Rd (IRR)) would include:

 - Transportation: 2-lane roadway outside of Indian River Rd to Holland Rd (Greenbelt Phase III & IV, applies only to retained segments).
-Typical section is shown in Figure 4 below. - Active transportation: bike and trail facilities. - Utility corridor.
+Typical section is shown in Figure 4 below. - Active transportation: bike and trail facilities. - On-road bake facilities are accommodated within the paved shoulder - Utility corridor.